A. Required Courses

 Students must be in good academic standing and in their final two semesters to be registered for an independent long paper.

 Independent long papers are graded A-F and earn two credits.
-Students may request a waiver from the Vice Dean, Academic and Faculty Affairs for an independent long paper for fewer than two credits, but not more.
+Students may request a waiver from the Vice Dean, Academics for an independent long paper for fewer than two credits, but not more.
 The requirements to fulfill the ARW requirement remain the same regardless of the credits proposed.
 Students may not earn credits through independent research while completing their long paper requirement.

 The petition must include the following: